Home Compare ROP vs ZM

 Roper Technologies vs Zoom Communications: Which Stock Looks Stronger in 2026?

 Zoom Communications leads structurally, with profitability as the clearest single gap between the two profiles.
-Roper Technologies still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
-The market setup broadly confirms the structural lead — Zoom Communications holds the more constructive position.
+Roper Technologies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+On the market side, Zoom Communications is in better shape — its trend is intact while Roper Technologies's trend has broken down.
 That puts structure and market broadly in agreement — Zoom Communications's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.